Professor, Department of Geography, University of Washington

 Adjunct Professor of Gender, Women and Sexuality Studies

-Affiliate of the Canadian Studies Center (Jackson School of International Studies), the Center for Communications and Civic Engagement, the Harry Bridges Center for Labor Studies & the West Coast Poverty Center.
+Affiliate of the Canadian Studies Center (Jackson School of International Studies), the Harry Bridges Center for Labor Studies & the West Coast Poverty Center.

 My undergraduate degree (Combined Studies) is from the University of Leicester, UK and my MA and PhD (both in Geography) are from the Ohio State University.
 Prior to coming to the University of Washington, I was at the University of Toronto.
 I teach classes on urban geography, the geographies of inequalities and feminist geographies.

 My research spans feminist, economic, social and political geographies, particularly in terms of the relationships between care, paid work and the home, and the interconnections between inequalities, social reproduction and the state, primarily in urban North America.
 I have a long-standing interest in the geographies of care, work and diversity, including the shifting contours of welfare, care migration and the meanings of home associated with neoliberal social policy reforms.

 My research is driven by questions about equality, social justice and the relationships between social reproduction, the state, labor markets, and discourses regarding collective versus individual responsibilities.
 In earlier projects I explored local clerical labor markets and the suburbanization of office work; the gendering of urban spaces and feminist urban politics; parents’ child care strategies and the experiences of live-in domestic workers and nannies.
 I have an ongoing interest in the interconnections between critical theories, epistemologies and research methods, including the politics and ethics of doing research.